CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

     ![](media/lab1-2.png)

-    > **Note**
-    > You may see a message under the status "Warning: User specified exit score reached...".
+    > **Note**: You may see a message under the status "Warning: User specified exit score reached...".
 This is an expected message.
 Please continue to the next step.

 1. Select the text under **Algorithm name** for the best model to view its details.